Du4nG/SSG-2/content/posts/panacea/index.md

 The type of people who can speak but cannot hear, is a stereotype of saying crap, which is, me.

-The waiter brought the wrong set, said something in Japanese.
+The waiter brought the wrong set, explained something in Japanese.
 The f he’s saying, forget it, I didn't care, just kept getting along with his words and hoped that he better went a way quickly before I

 The meat is deep-fried, so soft that it can melt in my mouth

 Motherf I knew it.

+​\
+\
+\
+*"There's an empty seat, behind you !"*
+\
+\
+\
+I know, and I did hear that very clearly.
+She again gave me that smiling frown after I just kept "Huh ?" to her.
+Yes babe, I knew there were seats behind me, it's just that, I wanted to look at you a little more, a little longer, before this train lets go of us, before this place becomes just another memory.
+\
+\
+\
+*"Achoo !"*
+\
+*"Bless you."*
 \
 \
 \